 Sketch plan of old church by W H Godfrey in 3 p54

-2. My thanks to Jenny Lovell for information about the above painting
+My thanks to Jenny Lovell for information about the current attribution of the painting above

 - Category: East Sussex L - O